 Ting was awarded a Green Talent in 2011.
 The jury honoured her solid understanding of the transformation process in China and the work undertaken in various research projects.
-The forum was also the starting point for a series of research events, including the Global Governance Program from 2012 to 2013, and the German Chancellor Fellowship from 2013 to 2014.
+The forum was also the starting point for a series of research events, including the Global Governance Programme from 2012 to 2013, and the German Chancellor Fellowship from 2013 to 2014.
 After finishing her PhD in 2015, Ting was working at the Mercator Institute for China Studies in Germany as a visiting academic scholar.
 Later she was a postdoctoral researcher at the Institute of East Asian Studies, University of Duisberg-Essen, Germany, as well as at the School of Public Policy and Management at Tsinghua University, China.

 2014 Awarded the German Chancellor Fellowship and Humboldt Scholarship